Akon-Fiber/Machine-Learning-Class/Forward and Backpropagation.md

 Let:

-* (x,y) be the input sample where x is the input and y is the ground truth
+* (x,y) be the input sample where x is the input and y is the ground truth output
-* Let W be the collective weights of w1, w2
+* W be the collective weight, containing w1 and w2
-* let b be the bias
+* b be the bias
 * alpha is the learning rate
 * sigma(z) = (1+e^-z)^-1
+* loss_func be any loss function, e.g. binary cross entropy, MSE(Mean Square Error), etc..
+* m be the total number of examples (x,y) in training set

 1. Initialize the variables to any values:
 ```